 Significant public and private funds have been invested in developing and protecting the GAB water resource to support and sustain its economic, social and environmental values.

-The GAB Economic Report has provided very valuable information to use in preparation of the draft SMP 2017 and meets some immediate needs for information.
+The GAB Economic Report has provided valuable information to use in preparation of the consultation draft SMP and meets some immediate needs for information.
 However, the scope and robustness of the report limits its usefulness.
 New or expanded industries in the GAB will increase demand for water, and will pose challenges for effective long term management to maintain artesian pressures.
 As user demand, industry activity and management practices for GAB water develop further, there is a clear need for generation of, and access to, updated information.

 The GABCC has worked with State and Territory GAB jurisdictions to develop more comprehensive data on the number of bores across the GAB and their likely replacement value.